Zerodya/hyprfreeze/README.md

 - Pause cutscenes to read the subtitles or if you suddenly need to leave your desk
 - Save system resources (excluding RAM) if you need them for another computer task, or if the game's pause menu uses too many

-> **Note:** This repo is in **maintenance-only** mode as it is feature-complete for my scope.
-I use this tool in Hyprland everyday and will update it to fix potential bugs or when `hyprctl` changes its syntax.
+> **Note:** This repo is feature-complete so it will not receive frequent updates.
+I still use this tool everyday and will update it to fix potential bugs or if `hyprctl` changes its syntax.

 ## Dependencies
 - `hyprland` to get the PID of the active window